bonjourmalware/melody/docs/docs/quickstart.md

 !!!
 Note
     Note that Melody listen on `lo` by default.
 You can override the listening interface with the `-i` switch.

 + The dummy HTTP/S servers are enabled by default.
-Disable it if you're not interested by this data, or you're putting Melody next to a web application
+Disable it if you're not interested by this kind of data, or you're putting Melody next to a web application

 + Default rules are disabled by default.
-You can enable them by creating a symlink for each rule to enable in the active rule directory specified in the configuration file (`$melody/rules/rules-enabled` by default)
+You can enable them by creating a symlink for each rule in the active rule directory specified in the configuration file (`$melody/rules/rules-enabled` by default)

 !!!
 Tip
     To create a symlink, use the following command from the root of the projet :